iberatkaya/playify/README.md

 ## Android

 * For Android, I plan to use a popular audio playing library such as [audioplayers](https://pub.dev/packages/audioplayers).
 Feel free to suggest better implementation plans by creating an [issue](https://github.com/iberatkaya/playify/issues) or by contributing.
-Checkout the [Development Log](https://github.com/iberatkaya/playify/blob/master/DEVLOG.md).

 ## Screenshots